 - When you go to the next window, you’ll be asked: “Which best describes the area you will develop with this grant?”

 - Then, select “Pre-Scoped Productivity Solutions” and click “Apply”.

-5. Proceed to Application Form
+5. Proceed to the Application Form

-- click Proceed
+- and click Proceed

 6. Determine your eligibility criteria